ethereum/consensus-specs/specs/phase0/beacon-chain.md

 - The `INACTIVITY_PENALTY_QUOTIENT` equals `INVERSE_SQRT_E_DROP_TIME**2` where `INVERSE_SQRT_E_DROP_TIME := 2**13` epochs (about 36 days) is the time it takes the inactivity penalty to reduce the balance of non-participating validators to about `1/sqrt(e) ~= 60.6%`.
 Indeed, the balance retained by offline validators after `n` epochs is about `(1 - 1/INACTIVITY_PENALTY_QUOTIENT)**(n**2/2)`; so after `INVERSE_SQRT_E_DROP_TIME` epochs, it is roughly `(1 - 1/INACTIVITY_PENALTY_QUOTIENT)**(INACTIVITY_PENALTY_QUOTIENT/2) ~= 1/sqrt(e)`.
 Note this value will be upgraded to `2**24` after Phase 0 mainnet stabilizes to provide a faster recovery in the event of an inactivity leak.

 - The `PROPORTIONAL_SLASHING_MULTIPLIER` is set to `1` at initial mainnet launch, resulting in one-third of the minimum accountable safety margin in the event of a finality attack.
-After Phase 0 mainnet stablizes, this value will be upgraded to `3` to provide the maximal minimum accoutable safety margin.
+After Phase 0 mainnet stablizes, this value will be upgraded to `3` to provide the maximal minimum accountable safety margin.

 ### Max operations per block